astronomer/astro-sdk/tests/benchmark/README.md

 ## Execute the benchmark

+There are three possible ways of running the benchmark.

+### Locally, outside of a container

 The following command will run one DAG for each combination of database x dataset (in the case of the example, four combinations):
 ```
 ./run.sh